 Cardano (ADA) is a public, open-source blockchain for building and running smart contracts and other decentralized protocols.
 Cardano seeks to address scalability, interoperability, and sustainability issues that plagued the earlier generations.
 The Cardano blockchain offers smart contracts which allow the creation of decentralized applications and protocols.

 Cardano aims to solve many of the current problems that plague the blockchain industry using mathematics to provide a provably secure blockchain that is less prone to attacks and acts as an infinitely scalable consensus mechanism.
-It is built for a target future, it helps people work better together, trust one another, and build global solutions to global problems.
+It is built for a target future and helps people work better together, trust one another, and build global solutions to global problems.
 The project targets a global society that is secure, transparent, and fair, which can serve the many as well as the few.
 Cardano has made individuals’ control of their data, interaction, and transaction possible.
 Additionally, businesses have the opportunity to grow independent of monopolistic and bureaucratic power structures.

-Cardano’s functioning bases on five principles: people, purpose, technology, research, and opportunity.
+Cardano’s functioning is based on five principles: people, purpose, technology, research, and opportunity.
 The project team believes that collaboration brings more achievement.
 It brings people towards the project thinking that every ADA holder holds a stake in the Cardano network.
 ADA stored in a wallet can be delegated to a stake pool to earn rewards, to participate in the successful running of the network, or pledged to a stake pool to increase the pool’s likelihood of receiving rewards.
 In time, holders can use ADA for various applications and services on the Cardano platform.